Thinking of a ‘No Carb’ diet? Read this first.

 Other side-effects include headache, muscle cramps, skin rash, constipation and so on.
 If followed by a person in their developmental years (read: teens), it does more harm than good.

 “Carbohydrates are macronutrients, meaning they are one of the three main ways the body obtains energy, or calories,” according to Utah-based registered dietitian Paige Smathers.
 The American Diabetes Association notes that carbohydrates are the body’s main source of energy.
 They are called carbohydrates because, at the chemical level, they contain carbon, hydrogen and oxygen.

 Carbohydrates are the sugars, starches and fibres found in fruits, grains, vegetables and milk products.
 Though often maligned in trendy diets, carbohydrates — one of the basic food groups — are important to a healthy diet.
 The complex carbs, found mainly in fibre, are associated with low cholesterol levels and lower risk of diabetes too!

 Nutrition experts recommend consuming at least 282 grams of carbohydrates per day, to be acquired from sources like complex whole grains (brown rice, sweet potatoes, wheat bread, chapati etc.).
 Simple carbs sources like candy, soda, sweets etc. aren’t that simple to break down.
 Strange, but it’s the complex carbs (sources: fruits and dairy products) that’s the healthier one.

 Complex carbs keep you full for longer periods of time, because your body takes time to break them down.
 No brainer!
 If you are full, there would obviously be less intake of food.

 Don’t follow trends blindly if weight loss is your goal.
-Switch to safer alternatives like an Ayurvedic drink – Kapiva Get Slim Juice.
+Switch to safer steps and alternatives to lose weight like an Ayurvedic drink – Get Slim Juice.
 Remember, even much-slandered Carbohydrate is essential for your body – in moderation, like everything else.